top of page

 Ashley Dodge

-Ashley is a Licensed Professional Counselor Candidate (LPCC) and is the manager of the RISE program at Denver Health, providing confidential peer support to Denver Health personnel.
+Ashley is a Licensed Professional Counselor (LPC) and is the manager of the RESTORE program at Denver Health, providing confidential peer support to Denver Health personnel.
 She is passionate about mental health and removing stigma for those seeking support.
 She graduated with a master's in International Disaster Psychology from DU.

 bottom of page